Chapter 22 – Responsibilities

 “What would Missy do if you were in my shoes?”
 (Dean)

-Hey, don’t ask war advice from a five-years-old kid!
+Hey, don’t ask advice from a five-years-old kid about war!

 “Even if you successfully become an emperor, if your country is exhausted, the other countries will use this chance to invade.
 It’s necessary to settle the matter in a short period of time without exhausting both resources and soldiers.
 The quickest way to do this is to stage a diversionary coup d’état within the country, and then attack the imperial capital with a small group of elites.
 However, don’t assassinate the emperor.
 If you don’t openly declare yourself as the rightful emperor when you overthrow the current emperor, there is a high possibility that someone else will claim the throne.”
 (Anri)